Charlotte Amateur Radio Corporation Bylaws ( Board has revised for members to Vote)

 All correspondence entered into on behalf of the organization will be signed by the President and one other member of the Board of Directors.

-Dispersal of funds or monies less than one hundred dollars ($100.00) will be at the discretion of the Board of Directors.
-Dispersal of funds or monies greater than one hundred dollars ($100.00) will be only upon approval by a majority vote of members in attendance during a Business Meeting.
+Disbursement of funds or monies less than seven hundred fifty ($750) will be at the discretion of the Board of Directors.
+Disbursement of funds or monies greater than seven hundred fifty ($750) will be only upon approval by a majority vote of members in attendance during a Business Meeting.
+The President and Vice President may disperse up to $750/year at his/her discretion.

 Article 11 – Amendments

-These bylaws may be amended at any Business Meeting provided:
+These bylaws may be amended or revised at any Business Meeting provided:

-A. That all amendments have been submitted during the previous Business Meeting.
+A. That all amendments or revisions have been submitted during the previous Business Meeting.

-B. That all amendments have been submitted to the Board of Directors at a Board of Directors Meeting.
+B. That all amendments or revisions have been submitted to the Board of Directors at a Board of Directors Meeting.

-C. That a 3/4 vote (75%) of the members present approve the amendment.
+C. That a 3/4 vote (75%) of the members present approve the amendment or revisions.